.

 1. Text Link

-Medical laboratories generate large volumes of tests annually, so it’s no surprise that these same laboratories also experience some of the highest denial rates in the healthcare sector.
+Medical laboratories (clinical labs and pathology practices) generate large volumes of tests annually, so it’s no surprise they also experience some of the highest denial rates in the healthcare sector.

-Years ago, armed with robust budgets and sizable margins, laboratories would often write off a significant number of these denials, believing the effort to resubmit wasn’t worth the time and resources required to work the claims.
-They weren’t concerned about leaving money on the table because they were profitable.
+Years ago, armed with robust budgets and sizable margins, laboratories didn’t feel the need to invest in highly functional laboratory revenue cycle management (lab RCM) technology and often wrote off these denials, believing the effort to resubmit wasn’t worth the time and resources required to work the claims.

-Unfortunately, those days are gone and every dollar counts.
-Today’s laboratories face several market pressures and challenges that are forcing them to look inwardly and evaluate shortcomings while identifying areas where improvement needs to be a priority.
+Unfortunately, those days are gone, and every dollar counts.
+Today’s laboratories face several market pressures and challenges forcing them to look inwardly and evaluate laboratory billing system shortcomings while identifying areas where improvement needs to be a priority.

-Laboratory billing has traditionally been viewed throughout the industry as a backend process rather than one that begins on the front-end at order origination.
-But backend billing represents a missed opportunity for labs because the reality is that the billing process starts when the order comes into the laboratory, not when the report is final.
-Fortunately lab operators are beginning to realize this need to proactively improve RCM workflow to protect themselves against continuing trends like payer reimbursement cuts, custom payer requirements, fast-changing rules, increased regulations, and the continued growth of patient payment responsibility.
+Fortunately, lab operators are beginning to realize this need to proactively improve RCM lab workflow to protect themselves against continuing trends like payer reimbursement cuts, custom payer requirements, staffing shortages, fast-changing rules, increased regulations, and the continued growth of patient payment responsibility.

 Missing patient demographics account for most laboratory denials.
-Laboratories that recognize this and take the time to implement a system that captures the patient’s name, address and phone number on the front-end of the billing cycle will experience immediate improvement.
+Laboratories that recognize this and take the time to implement a laboratory billing system that captures the patient’s name, address, and phone number on the front end of the lab billing cycle will experience immediate improvement.

 Laboratory Billing Process

-Actionable Steps To Improve Your Lab’s First-Pass Resolution Rate:
+Actionable Steps To Improve the First-Pass Resolution Rate:

-• Maintain Accurate Patient Files - Verify demographics and insurance information with each patient visit.
+• Maintain Accurate Files - Verify demographics and insurance information for each patient visit.
 Insurance carriers change often and so do coverage limits.

-• Insurance Discovery - Call the client or provider to obtain any missing, inaccurate, or incomplete patient data.
+• Insurance Discovery - Call the client or provider to obtain missing or incomplete patient data.
 This will help you find commercial and government insurance coverage that’s billable.

-• Check Eligibility - Visit the patient’s payer portal or call the payer to confirm that the insurance you’ve identified is active.
+• Check Eligibility - Visit the payer portal or call the payer to confirm that the patient insurance you’ve identified is active.

 • Whitepages Lookup - Log on to Whitepages.com to check and verify the patient’s name and telephone number.